Benjamin-Pong/Biomedical-Lay-Summarization-BioNLP2025/README.md

 # BioLaySumm 2025
 ## Lay Summarization of Biomedical Research Articles and Radiology Reports @ BioNLP Workshop, ACL 2025

-This is the repo for Team MIRAGE's submission for BiolaySumm 2025!
+This is the repo for Team MIRAGE's submission for BiolaySumm Shared Task at the BioNLP Workshop, ACL 2025.
+The goal of this shared task is to push the boundaries of research on biomedical lay summarization.

 ## Repo Structure
 Code in repository are meant to be executed using Google Colab, and requires minimally of 1 T4 GPU for inference.
 Fine-tuning requires minimally 1 L4 GPU.
 Code in `preprocessing_script` comes from CoLab notebooks and are meant to go through the datasets and extract the top 40 sentences based on different methods of evaluation.

 ## Get the Dataset

-Download the PLOS and eLife datasets from the [BioLaySumm Organizers](https://biolaysumm.org/#data)
+Download the PLOS and eLife datasets from Huggingface.

 ## End-to-End Pipeline
 ### Step 1: Preprocessing and Extract Salient Sentences